ibcl-anon/ibcl/README.md

 $$ ||Q_{i}^j - Q'||_{W_2} = ||\mu_{Q_i^j}^2 - \mu_{Q'}^2||_2^2 + ||\sigma_{Q_i^j}^2 - \sigma_{Q'}^2||_2^2 $$

 where $\mu_{Q}$ and $\sigma_{Q}$ are the concatenated vector of the means and standard deviations of all the parameter's Gaussians.
 Please refer to reference [12] in our paper for more detail.
-We can see there is one additional hyperparameter, i.e., distance threshold.
+We can see there is one additional hyperparameter, i.e., distance threshold $\tau$.
 This threshold's value can be estimated by computing the distances among all posteriors in the linear version.
 Moreover, our implementation uses the same threshold for different BNN architectures, which have different number of parameters.to
 To remove the affect of parameter number on the 2-Wasserstein distance, we normalize all distances by the number of parameters.